mathewgomas-alfred/mathewgomas.io/reference_manual/tools/polygonal_select.rst

 .. note::

-    You can switch the behaviour of the Alt key to use Ctrl instead by toggling the switch in the :ref:`general_settings`
+    You can switch the behaviour of the :kbd:`Alt` key to use :kbd:`Ctrl` instead by toggling the switch in the :ref:`general_settings`

 Tool Options
 ------------